Amazing September 20, 2016 By BrwnSgr

 Excellent book for those struggling with the past.

 Lancer’s landmark book examines the root of shame and its connection with codependency.
-It offers tools for healing from shame., June 22, 2014 By Terry Gaspard, MSW, LICSW
+It offers tools for healing from shame.
+June 22, 2014 By Terry Gaspard, MSW, LCSW

 I agree with Lancer that shame is often silent and self-inflicted – yet still has a powerful impact.
-Many individuals suffer silently and needlessly because they lack self-worth – so don’t allow themselves to be vulnerable and trust intimate partners due to fear of rejection.
 Shame can cause us to stay stuck in unhealthy relationship patterns if we don’t heal from it.
 I found this book informative because I grew up in a dysfunctional, divorced family and have experienced shame but never understood how it contributed to my codependent tendencies.
 After all, self-awareness is the first step in the process of change.
 It will also provide a valuable resource for my clients who have endured the divorce experience and often feel shamed and powerless to move on with their lives.
 This book is an excellent resource for both mental health providers and the general public.

 Excellent.
 Wish I knew about this stuff years ago.

 Excellent book to help in recovery and move forward with our lives.
 Easy to read and understand and now it is up to us/me to follow the steps.

 Succinct and easy to read August 21, 2017 By Jacqueline M. Ostrom

 Very clear, succinct and easy to read.
 Extremely helpful!

 Recommended, slow and emotional May 17, 2016 by Pissy Krissy